-College departments commonly run multiple lectures of the same introductory course each semester because of high demand.
+Example problem: College departments commonly run multiple lectures of the same introductory course each semester because of high demand.
 Consider a statistics department that runs three lectures of an introductory statistics course.
 We might like to determine whether there are statistically significant differences in first exam scores in these three classes (A, B, and C).
 Describe appropriate hypotheses to determine whether there are any differences between the three classes.

-The hypotheses may be written in the following form:
+Solution to the example: The hypotheses may be written in the following form: